NegatioN/BattleRiteStats/_characters/zander.md

       icon: 144efc709ac628542aee319b14932b2c
       name: Heart Restoration
       type: support
-    - color: blue
+    - color: teal
-      description: Increase the health of Mirror Image illusions by 12 and duration by 2.
+      description: Grants self or allies traveling through your Portal a shield that absorbs up to 12 damage for 3.
-      icon: 2632a24f2167af14f9869abb401dd67f
+      icon: af5ff3eb2bad4b04a9c6dd30739068e6
-      name: Phantasmagoria
+      name: Showdown
-      type: utility
+      type: support
     - color: grey
       description: Your first Trick Shot after using Mirror Image includes an additional card for both you and your illusion.